 (no true before pic, but this is one of the early days)

 We installed a new lantern-style light fixture, I updated the console table and its decor, and hung a collection of art as well as two big framed wedding pics on the walls.
-It now has a whole new door and sidelite unit as part of our Coastal Farmhouse Entryway Makeover.
+It then got a whole new door and sidelite unit as part of our Coastal Farmhouse Entryway Makeover.

 After a couple years (eesh) we finally got the new couches and I finally splurged on my dream entertainment center and started pulling the room together.
-There’s also usually a lazy cat draped over the back of the couch but it’s scared of my tripod.
-We also finally took the gaudy off-centered ceiling fan down, got a beautiful nautical-inspired one, and installed it centered in the room finally.
+We also finally took the gaudy off-centered ceiling fan down, got a beautiful nautical-inspired one, and installed it centered in the room where it should have been.

 Decorating with shells